 Twinkling lights, festive music, and crisp, cool days are just the tip of the iceberg when it comes to experiencing the magic of wintertime in Chattanooga.
 Whether you’re looking for a romantic getaway or a vacation for the whole family, the city is bursting with holiday cheer and unique activities.
 Read on to discover 12 of our favorite ways to enjoy winter in the Scenic City.

-1. Holiday Shows at the Tivoli
+1. Virtual Holiday Shows

 3. Downtown Carriage Rides